When something breaks at home, you often don’t need professional help right away. Instead, you can do some basic home repairs on your own.

 Patching up wall holes

-You can patch up unsightly nail holes by using a putty knife to fill in the tiny hole with lightweight putty.
+You can patch up unsightly nail holes by using a putty knife to fill in the tiny holes with lightweight putty.
 Scrape off the excess putty and let it dry.
 Then, sand it down and finish by applying a primer.

 For larger holes, DIY Network explains that you must reinforce it first.

-Next insert a spare board behind the hole, making sure it is longer than the newly cut gap, and screw it into place.
+Next, insert a spare board behind the hole, making sure it is longer than the newly cut gap, and screw it into place.

 Then, screw the first plasterboard into the board that is now behind the hole.